ewilsandman/SDL-Spacegame-Emils/readme.md

 shoots with up arrow,
 Spawns wave of enemies with down arrow

-Zip file contains standalone .exe
+Zip file contains standalone .exe and needed .dll
 # Data oriented Design

 The development of this game can be split in to three parts;